 Exhaust emissions Current vehicle exhaust emissions rule with the exception that EURO VI-C stage (as defined in table 1 of appendix 9 of Commission Regulation (EU) No 582/2011) or better is required for a new bus.
-Any emissions-defeating or tampering (eg cheating devices, ecu-remapping).
+Any emissions-defeating or tampering (e.g., cheating devices, ecu-remapping).
 That disables AdBlue or other systems is strictly prohibited.
 All emissions control equipment must remain functional and within safe tolerance of its state when manufactured.
 External noise These situations reflect urban on-road performance.
-On- road measured at a distance of 7.5 metres from the centreline.
-For microphone setup, refer to figure 1 of annex 3 of UN/ECE reg.
+On- Maximum peak 77 dB(a), measured while driving by at 50km/h, fully laden, road measured at a distance of 7.5 metres from the centreline. noise For microphone setup, refer to figure 1 of annex 3 of UN/ECE reg.
 No. 51, also referenced in 7.4.1.1.

-Air brake noise Maximum 72 dB(a), measured at a distance of 7 metres while the vehicle is stationary.
-Refer to figure 1 of annex 5 of UN/ECE reg.
+Air Maximum 72 dB(a), measured at a distance of 7 metres while the vehicle is brake stationary. noise Refer to figure 1 of annex 5 of UN/ECE reg.
 No. 51 for positioning of sound meter for testing and 7.4.1.2.
-Internal noise n must be taken to minimise noise, vibration and harshness transmitted to passengers. such as noise, mechanical noise and air conditioning noise must be minimised.
+Internal noise Attention must be taken to minimise noise vibration and harehoose transmitted to recommen internal noise Attention must be taken to minimise noise, vibration and harshness transmitted to passengers.
+Factors such as noise, mechanical noise and air conditioning noise must be minimised.